gbraad/fedora-modularity/source/prototype/boltron.rst

 Fedora 26 Boltron Server
 ========================

-Boltron is a upcoming prototype of Fedora Modularity.
-A formal description is documented in `Changes/Modular Server Preview <https://fedoraproject.org/wiki/Changes/Modular_Server_Preview>`__ on the Fedora wiki. **This page is going to track the progress** of the release.
+Boltron is an upcoming prototype of Fedora Modularity.
+A formal description is documented in `Changes/Modular Server Preview <https://fedoraproject.org/wiki/Changes/Modular_Server_Preview>`__ on the Fedora wiki. **This page tracks the progress** of the release.

 Modules in Boltron